 Board Of Directors

 Dumisani is the Executive Dean in the Faculty of Humanities at North West University.
 He moved to his current role after a stint as Associate Professor and Vice Dean Academic in the Faculty of Humanities at the University of Johannesburg.
-He holds a doctorate in Media and Communication Studies from the University of Oslo (2006).
 Prior to joining UJ in 2016, he worked as Regional Programme Manager, Media and Access to Information at the Open Society Initiative for Southern Africa (OSISA), where he led the Foundation’s efforts to promote media freedom, media diversity, access to information and ICTs for development.
 His previous professional experience includes Senior Lecturer and Head of Department (Wits University); Visiting Lecturer (University of Addis Ababa); Research Fellow (University of Oslo); Fulbright Scholar (College of Lake County and William Rainey Harper College, Illinois); and Lecturer (University of Zimbabwe).
-Dumisani has served as an independent consultant for NGOs, donor organisations and multilateral organisations on a wide range of assignments, including project evaluations, strategic planning/review and research projects focusing mainly on media and democracy and media and development in Southern Africa.
-His research interests include a diverse range of topics, which include media policy and regulation in Africa; media and political engagement in Africa; journalism in the digital era; and media an elections.
+Dumisani has, in the process, served as an independent consultant for several NGOs, donor organisations and multilateral organisations on a wide range of assignments, including project evaluations, strategic planning/review and research projects focusing mainly on media and democracy and media and development in Southern Africa.
+His research interests include a diverse range of topics, which include media policy and regulation in Africa; and (new and alternative) media and political engagement in Africa; journalism in the digital era; and media an elections.
 His major works include two co-authored books: Radio in Africa: Publics, Cultures, Communities (Wits University Press); and Media Policy in a Changing Southern Africa: Critical Reflections on Media Reforms in the Global Age (University of South Africa Press).

 Hamadziripi is deeply passionate about Africa and the continent’s potential to thrive.
 He has held operational management, strategy, applied policy analysis and research roles in South African non-profits engaged in issues such as access to social justice, governance, anti-corruption and integrity.
 He has also been an academic and consultant in and outside South Africa working broadly in social policy and development.
 Hamadziripi holds a Ph.D. from the University of the Witwatersrand, Johannesburg where he studied under a merit based Ford Foundation fellowship.
 He was the recipient of the competitively awarded Koffi Annan Business Schools Foundation fellowship to the European School of Management and Technology in Berlin, Germany where he earned a Master of Business Administration degree.

-Mantoe is an experienced communication specialist, freelance journalist and media trainer.
-She has journalism experience spanning over 15 years with a focus on development stories.
+Ms. Mantoe Phakathi is an experienced communication specialist, freelance journalist and media trainer.
+She has journalism with experience spanning over 15 years having focused on development stories.
 She has written for The Nation Magazine, IPS News, Mail & Guardian, Independent Newspapers and Climate Home.
-As a communication specialist, she has been engaged in consultancy work for organisations including the Food and Agriculture Organisation of the United Nations (FAO), National Agriculture Marketing Board (NAMBoard), Marchmont Communication, Inhlonhla, FANRPAN, SWANCEFA, GRM and the Government of eSwatini’s National Climate Change Unit.
-She is also a part-time Journalism and Mass Communication lecturer at the University of eSwatini.
-She holds an MSc in Climate Change, Development and Policy from the University of Sussex in the United Kingdom, a post-graduate diploma in Media Management from Rhodes University in South Africa and a Bachelor’s Degree in Communication Science from the University of South Africa.
+As a communication specialist, she has been engaged in various consultancy work in different organizations including the Food and Agriculture Organization of the United Nations (FAO), National Agriculture Marketing Board (NAMBoard), Marchmont Communication, Inhlonhla, FANRPAN, SWANCEFA, GRM and the Government of Eswatini’s National Climate Change Unit.
+She is also a part-time Journalism and Mass Communication lecturer at the University of Eswatini.
+She holds an MSc in Climate Change, Development and Policy from the University of Sussex in the United Kingdom, a Post-graduate Diploma in Media Management from Rhodes University in South Africa and a Bachelor’s Degree in Communication Science from the University of South Africa.